 The record shows that a former political office holder filed a motion seeking, among other things, the appointment of a special master and to enjoin the government from reviewing certain seized materials.
 Later that month, the government filed a response in opposition to the motion.
-After a hearing, the Subject Judge issued an order granting the plaintiff's motion in part, authorizing the appointment of a special master to review the seized materials, and temporarily enjoining the government from reviewing and using the seized materials for certain purposes.
+In September 2022, after a hearing, the Subject Judge issued an order granting the plaintiff's motion in part, authorizing the appointment of a special master to review the seized materials, and temporarily enjoining the government from reviewing and using the seized materials for certain purposes.

 The government filed a notice of appeal and a motion for a partial stay pending appeal, and the Subject Judge entered orders denying the motion for a partial stay and appointing the special master.
-The government also filed in this Court a motion for a partial stay pending appeal, and this Court later granted the motion.
+The government also filed in this Court a motion for a partial stay pending appeal, and this Court granted the motion.
+This Court later vacated the Subject Judge's September 2022 order and remanded the case with instructions to dismiss the case.
+The Subject Judge then entered an order dismissing the case.